 Good friend of CIC Saima Hassan explains the significance of compassion and Ramadan, and invites all of to join OBAT Helpers' iftars.

 Thrive Weekend of Faith has grown into a nation-wide initiative.
 The theme is mental health.
 Learn how your congregation can participate the weekend Thursday May 16 to Sunday May 19.

-This message comes from CIC's good friend, Mastora Bakhiet, founder of the Darfur Women Network.
+This invitation comes from CIC's good friend, Prof. David Craig of IUPUI.

 May 25th — If you attend one community iftar this Ramadan, this should be it.

 AmeriCorps member Claire Holba reports on some activities while serving at the Dwelling Place

 April 25th -- Ten speakers from at least seven religious traditions sought personal and spiritual connections in the wake of a mass murder intended to divide us.

 An act of violence against innocent people is a crime against humanity; an assault against the sacred faith commandments about the sanctity of all life.

 WTHR was at interfaith vigil for victims in Sri Lanka, and give a flavor of what you may have missed.